blackducksoftware/detect-ado/overview.md

 ## Overview ##

 _**The Synopsys Software Integrity Group is now Black Duck®.
-If you are an existing Detect user, please manually re-install Black Duck Detect in order to receive future updates.
-If you are a new user, you may proceed with installing Black Duck Detect.**_
+If you are an existing Detect user, please manually uninstall [Synopsys Detect Plugin](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect) and install this plugin to receive future updates.
+If you are a new user, you may proceed with installing the Black Duck Detect Plugin.**_

-The [Black Duck Detect](https://documentation.blackduck.com/bundle/detect/page/integrations/azureplugin/azure.html) plugin for Azure DevOps (formerly known as Hub Detect) supports Software Composition Analysis (SCA: open source software detection).
+The [Black Duck Detect](https://documentation.blackduck.com/bundle/detect/page/integrations/azureplugin/azure.html) plugin for Azure DevOps supports Software Composition Analysis (SCA: open source software detection).
 It is architected to seamlessly integrate Black Duck Detect with Azure DevOps build and release pipelines.
-Black Duck Detect makes it easier to set up and scan code bases using a variety of languages and package managers across different application security techniques.
+Black Duck Detect makes it easy to set up and scan code bases using a variety of languages and package managers across different application security techniques.

 As a Black Duck and Azure DevOps user, Black Duck Detect Extension for Azure DevOps enables you to:

-•	Run a component scan in an Azure DevOps job:
+•	Run a component scan in an Azure DevOps job.

 •	Create projects and releases in Black Duck through the Azure DevOps job.